Portiloop/portiloop-software/README.md

 The `Channels` pannel enables you to configure each electrode:
 - `disabled`: the electrode is not used
 - `simple`: the electrode is simply used to measure signal (not recommended)
-- `with bias`: the electrode is used to measure signal and to compute a bias ("ground") signal
-- `bias out`: the electrode is used to output the bias ("ground") signal
+- `bias`: the electrode is used to output the bias ("ground") signal

 ### General controls: